-❑ How expensive is it to perform bandwidth allocation adjustment for the groups?
-In general how often is it performed on a network (e.g. checking the demanded bandwidth and do the fairness calculation)?
+□ How expensive is it to perform bandwidth allocation adjustment for the groups?
+How often is it performed on a network (e.g., checking the demanded bandwidth and doing the fairness calculation)?

 Vendor specific.
-Not sure.
+I am still trying to figure it out.
 But once per second would be reasonable on a Gbps link.
 It would depend upon the cost of the link.